-Designer look, but on a budget!
-Today I am sharing all of the details about our pinch pleat curtains.
-Custom drapes are expensive and were not in my budget, so I searched high and low and finally purchased these faux linen Amazon pinch pleat drapes from Amazon.
-They add warmth to our living room while maintaining the light and airy look that I love.
-Today I’ll be sharing my design inspiration, installation tips, thoughts after two months with the drapes, and a pro/con list to help you decide if they are a good fit for your home.
+Designer look, on a budget!
+Today I am sharing all of the details about our Amazon pinch pleat curtains.
+Custom drapes were not in my budget, so I did some research and finally purchased these faux linen pinch pleat drapes from Amazon.
+They add warmth to our living room while maintaining a light and airy look.
+Today I’ll be sharing pinch pleat curtain installation tips, my review of the TWOPAGES Liz polyester linen drapes, and a pro/con list to help you decide if they are a good fit for your home.
 Let’s get started!

 Side note: If you are wondering about the difference between drapes and curtains, I did a little research!
-While there does not seem to be a clear cut distinction, curtains tend to be less formal and can be sheer or shorter lengths, whereas drapes are more formal, made from heavier fabrics, and reach to the floor or puddle.
-Who knew!
+While there does not seem to be a clear cut distinction, curtains tend to be less formal and can be sheer or shorter lengths.
+Drapes are more formal, made from heavier fabrics, and reach to the floor or puddle.
 I will use both terms interchangeably in this review.

 This post contains affiliate links.
-If you click a link and make a purchase, I may receive a small commission at no additional cost to you.
+If you make a purchase, I may receive a commission.
 This helps support my blog and allows me to continue creating!
 For my policies, click HERE.

-If you have never scoured the internet for the perfect tan / warm gray / beige curtains… let me tell you, it was a task!
+For our living room, I was on the hunt for warm greige curtains.
 I found a few options that I loved, but they were out of my price range.
-I finally discovered these grey beige TWOPAGES pinch pleat drapes, sold on Amazon.
-They were more than my previous IKEA curtains, but a bargain compared to custom drapery.
-I saved up, placed my order, and waited several weeks for delivery.
+Then I found these “grey beige” TWOPAGES Liz pinch pleat drapes, sold on Amazon.
+They are more of an investment than IKEA curtains, but still a bargain compared to custom drapery which can cost thousands.
+I saved up, placed my order, and waited a few weeks for delivery!

-I was a little unsure about the color (again, this is “grey beige”) when they first arrived because I was expecting them to be more gray.
-There is always some risk when ordering online, and I would highly recommend ordering the fabric sample book.
+Honestly, I was a little unsure about the color (again, this is “grey beige”) when they first arrived because I was expecting them to be more gray.
+There is always some risk when ordering online, so I would highly recommend ordering the fabric sample book.
 According to the Amazon reviews, TWOPAGES has great customer service, but it would have been a bit of work to repack and ship them.
-Thankfully, after living with them for a few days I decided I loved them.

 These affordable pinch pleat drapes come in many widths and lengths.
 I chose the 52 W x 96 L inch size.
 For reference, our ceilings are 9 feet tall and our windows are 34 inches wide.
 I typically hang my curtain rod 2 inches down from either the crown molding or ceiling, and 10-12 inches out from the edge of the window.

-You also have the option of choosing unlined curtains (which is what I purchased) or blackout curtains.
+You have the option of choosing unlined curtains (what I have) or blackout curtains.
 You can see that light does filter through the unlined drapes.
 This is fine for me since these four panels are purely decorative, and the two panels near our breakfast nook diffuse the afternoon sun that shines through our back door.
 However, if you need true room darkening drapes, you would want to select the blackout version.

-As for installation, it was a breeze since I already had my curtain rods and rings set up.
-For this type of drapery, you need both curtain rings/hooks (that slide over the rod) AND drapery hooks (that attach to the drapes).
-Plastic drapery hooks are included.
+For this type of drapery, you need both curtain rings (that slide over the rod) and drapery pin hooks (that attach to the drapes).
+Pin hooks are included.

 Hanging the Rod

-Personally I love IKEA’s HUGAD rod because it is on the thicker side and very sturdy.
-I also used SYRLIG rings and hooks, RAFFIG finials, and BETYDLIG wall brackets.
 It is important to hit a stud when installing the brackets, or to properly anchor them.
 In my experience, regular drywall anchors don’t hold curtain rods well.
-Where I could not hit studs, I used these toggle bolts combined with a few spare washers I had.
+Where I could not hit studs, I used toggle bolts combined with a few spare washers I had.

 Hanging the Drapes

-In case you have been eyeing the TWOPAGES pinch pleat drapes from Amazon, I thought I would share a few pros/cons that may help you decide if they are a good fit for your space.
+In case you have been eyeing the TWOPAGES pinch pleat drapes from Amazon, I thought I would share a few pros and cons that may help you decide if they are a good fit for your space.

 - Look for less!
 A bargain compared to custom drapery.